bterwijn/invocation_tree/README.md

 permutations('LR', [], 3)
 ```

-The [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that each function call has it's own list copy.
+The [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that each recursive function call has it's own list copy.

 The [Invocation Tree Web Debugger](https://invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/perm_mutable_copy.py&timestep=1&play) shows that all permutation are generated in the same way as when we used immutable type `str` to represent each permutation.

 A second way is to mutate the `list` value with the `+=` operator or `append()` function and then after the recursive call to undo this action to restore its original value.
 This way we avoid creating new lists so this is much faster.
 We now use the same list in each recursive function call.
 We couldn't do this before with immutable type `str` because a value of immutable type is always automatically copied when we change it.
 However, now we have to take care to correctly undo each action we take so the code can get it a bit more complex, but this generally is worth it for faster execution.
-This style of recursion is called **backtracking with in-place mutation**.
+This style of recursion is often called **backtracking with in-place mutation**.

 ```python
 def permutations(elements, perm, n):